Senderman/dotfiles/README.md

 if you want to uninstall symlink, run `stow -D mangowm`.
 Don't worry, this will never delete files that don't belong to this repository.

+Also check out [lnko](https://github.com/luanvil/lnko) for slightly more advanced dotfile management (compatible with this repo)

 You're welcome to fork this repo, edit the dotfiles and add your own and create PR if you want to make ADHDE better or to suggest a new software and its configs :)

 # Move your config files to the dotfiles repository